How to Set Your Freelance Hourly Rate

 Either can work.
 Even with project pricing, knowing your true hourly rate tells you whether a project price is high enough to be worth your time.

 A sound freelance rate is built up from what you need, not divided down from an old salary.
-Account for non-billable time, business costs, your own leave, and tax, then divide by the hours clients genuinely pay for.
-The number may look high — but it is the number that lets freelancing actually support you.
+Count your billable hours honestly, add the costs an employer once carried — leave, super, tax, tools — and divide.
+The number may look high next to a wage; that is exactly the point.
+It is the number that lets freelancing actually support you, this year and at tax time.